kurtabrown/manager_readme/README.md

 ## If you need something

-Some weeks, my schedule can be pretty full.
-Other weeks it's not so bad.
-If you need to chat, you have a few options.
+My days ebb and flow.
+Sometimes my schedule can be pretty full, at other times it's quiet.
+Locking in a consistent time to check in is pretty tough, so if you need to chat, you have a few options.

 1. Snag me whenever you see me - at my desk, in the hallway, on the street.
 If I'm about to have to run off for a meeting or have a deadline that means I can't stop, I'll let you know and figure out a better time to chat.
 2. Slack me or email me or text me or call me.
 Even if you want an in-person meeting, just message me to let me know you want to talk and I'll make time.
 If you would rather talk about something over email or message, that's fine too.
 3. Throw something on my calendar.
 If I am scheduled for an interview or something else I can't reschedule and you invite me to a meeting, I may chat with you and reschedule.
-If you see that I've blocked off the day as a "meeting-free day", that does not necessarily apply to you—it's more to discourage folks from scheduling non-urgent meetings that day that could be scheduled otherwise.
-If you need to talk, schedule over this as much as you need.

-If I'm working from home, or on a customer visit, you can expect me to be as available as I would be if I was in the office.
-Although it may feel weird to schedule a brief call or meeting when you'd normally just swing by my desk for five minutes, please do so without hesitation if you think chatting face-to-face will be more useful than textual communication.
+As I said before, you reaching out to me for my support is not an imposition or a hassle - it's my job.
+I can't alwats react as quickly as you and I might like, but please help me ensure you are getting what you need from me.

 ## My interests
 Here are some things I love.
 If you ever want to strike up casual conversation and don't know what to talk about, these are good bets

 * Family.
 I've been married to my delightful, intelligent, stylish and beautiful wife for over 20 years.
 We have two teenage kids, Ella (16) and Bailey (14) and they are my number one priority in life.
 We have a dog, Ivy, a Spoodle, who is super cute, super smart, super neurotic and much, much loved.

 * Travel.
-I've lived in NY for 6 years, London for 2 and travelled a it outside of that.
-There are many, many places I've not been that I really want to (India, Turkey and South America spring to mind) and I've found hearing other people's travel stories goes some way to
+I've lived in NY for 6 years, London for 2 and have also travelled a bit outside of that.
+But, there are many, many places I've not been that I really want to go (India, Turkey, Iran and South America spring to mind) and I've found hearing other people's travel stories goes some way to alleviating the travel lust but also inpires me to think about other places that should be on my list too.

 * Surfing.
 I've been a surfer since I was 12, but these days I'm limited in the amount of time I spend in the water.
 I love to share stories about surfing and hear about good breaks.
 I particularly love to get away with my mates to camp and surf.

 * Reading.
 I read every night and whenever I can on weekends and whilst on vacation.
 My interests and pretty broad but some of my favourites include modern Australian fiction from the likes of Peter Carey, Tim Winton, Richard Flanagan; history told in a refreshing and interesting (such as Girt); American modern classics (Catcher in the Rye, Confederacy of Dunces, etc.); Spy fiction such as le Carre and Reacher; and the occasional work related item (for our Book Club of course!)

 * Art.
 My family and I love to visit galleries and it's always been a passion of mine.
-Mostly modernist type stuff from Picasso and Cezanne, through to Warhol and Whitley, and I really try to keep up to date at places in Sydney like the MCA and White Rabbit.
+Mostly modernist type stuff from Picasso and Cezanne, through to Warhol and Whitley, and I try to keep up to date at places in Sydney like the MCA and White Rabbit.

+* Music.
+I'm a triple J kinda guy.
+I've started taking Ella to gigs (San Cisco, Jungle Giants, Hockey Dad thus far) and I love live music.
+I like to keep up to date if I can but it's getting harder to bridge that generation gap!
+My range is kinda broad - older Aussie alternative rock (The Celibate Rifles, Painters and Dockers, The Triffids, Nick Cave), Ska from Jamaica (Desmond Dekker, Skatellites) and the UK revival scene (Specials, Selector, Bad Manners), US Indie Music (Violent Femmes, Smashing Pumpkins), Punk and Oi (Ramones, Sex Pistols, Cockney Rejects), even the occasional bit of Opera (Barber of Seville is a fave).

 * Social Issues / Politics.
 Can be a touchy subject I know.
 But if you really want to know, I'm a strong advocate of public education, a progressive on social issues such as gambling and drugs of addiction, helping to bridge the gap between our indigenous and non-indigenous citizens, a more transparent and empathetic approach to mental illness, sensible and immediate action on climate change, and addressing the increasing gap between the rich and poor.
 Feel free to stay clear of this subject if your views contradict mine, but I do love a healthy debate and whilst I obviously have certain leanings I have no rusted on beliefs and I always enjoy when someone shows me a side of an argument I hadn't considered before.